andrewthad/yesod-table/README.markdown

   2. A function for visualizing the data (`a -> WidgetT site IO ()`)

 #### Where can I find a working example?
-In the examples folder, the is a single-file yesod application that demonstrates how yesod-table works.
-It first show how the `Monoid` instance is used to build smaller pieces into a larger table, and then it combines those table, making use of the `Contravariant` instance.
+In the examples folder, there is a single-file yesod application that demonstrates how yesod-table works.
+It first show how the `Monoid` instance is used to build smaller pieces into a larger table, and then it combines those tables, making use of the `Contravariant` instance.

 #### How can I use this?